This easy-to-use tool will help you navigate any cross-cultural setting.

 The 4R Model focuses on the four cultural elements which, according to our experience, most often create challenges in cross-cultural collaboration:

-In the video below, you can learn more about each of the four R’s, and about how you can use the 4R Model to navigate across cultures.
+In the video below, you can learn more about each of the four R’s, and about how you can use the 4R Model to navigate across cultures (click here, if you prefer to watch the video directly on Vimeo).

 We hope that the video gave you a good sense of what the 4R Model's four R’s - Rank, Responsibility, Risk and Relationship include.